liulab-dfci/TRUST4/README.md

 The output trust_cdr3.out is a tsv file.
 The fields are:

 	consensus_id	index_within_consensus	V_gene	D_gene	J_gene	C_gene	CDR1	CDR2	CDR3	CDR3_score	read_fragment_count CDR3_germline_similarity full_length_assembly

+Please note that CDR3_score in trust_cdr3.out has been divided by 100, so 1.00 is the maximum score and 0.01 means imputed CDR3.

 The output trust_report.tsv is a tsv file.
 The fileds are: